uvarc/rc-learning/content/notes/hpc-intro/connecting_to_the_system/_index.md

 ---
+date: "2022-10-01"
-title: Connecting and Logging On To Rivanna
+title: "Connecting and Logging On To Rivanna"
-date: "2022-10-01T00:00:00"
-draft: false  # Is this a draft? true/false
-toc: false  # Show table of contents? true/false
-type: docs  # Do not modify.
 weight: 100

-menu:
-  hpc-intro:
-    name: Connecting to The System
 ---

 * There are three ways to connect to the HPC System: